 Doctors and hospitals must follow strict medical standards.
 When they make mistakes, patients can suffer serious injuries.
 Medical malpractice happens when a healthcare provider's error leads to harm.
 This can include misdiagnosis, surgical mistakes, or improper treatment.

 Victims may file personal injury claims to cover medical expenses, future treatment, and pain and suffering.
-These cases can be complex.
-The injured party must prove the provider’s mistake caused their harm.
-A personal injury lawyer gathers medical records and expert opinions to build a strong case.
+These cases can be complex and are governed by specialized rules in California.
+The injured party must prove the provider's mistake caused their harm, usually with expert medical testimony.

 Workplace Accidents

 Workplaces should be safe, but accidents still happen.
 Falls, equipment failures, and unsafe conditions can cause bodily injury.
-Some workplace injuries qualify for workers' compensation, but not all.
+Some workplace injuries are covered by workers' compensation, but not all.

-If an employer’s reckless conduct or a third party caused the injury, the injured person may file a personal injury lawsuit.
-Compensation can include lost wages, medical bills, and long-term disability benefits.
-A personal injury lawyer can help workers understand their rights and explore legal options.
+If a third party (someone other than the employer) caused the injury, the injured person may also file a personal injury lawsuit against that party.
+These third-party claims can recover damages that workers' compensation does not, such as pain and suffering.
+A personal injury lawyer can help workers understand their rights and explore all legal options.

 Product Liability